nwmaker/nwmaker.github.io/README.md

 # nwmaker.github.io

+## [notes]

-## notes: the size of photos is 800x360
+the size of front photos is 800x360. the size of details is 400x300.

 ## setup with [CRA](https://github.com/facebookincubator/create-react-app)